Looking for Something More Than Just a Garden Shed

 Traditional versus modern

-Of course the most popular of all garden buildings is still the shed.
+Of course the most popular of all garden buildings are still the shed.
 Functional, economical and fairly easy to assemble these can be purchased at any local do it yourself store.
-Of course these aren't as warm or as element proof as their specially designed descendant but they can still be used for many purposes.
+Of course, these aren't as warm or as element proof as to their specially designed descendant but they can still be used for many purposes.
 The Wendy House is a children's playroom of small dimensions but it is still essentially a shed.
 Sheds are of course wooden structures and all you need to erect one is a piece of level ground.
 However big the shed we will always find a way to fill it, so choose the shed that fits your garden rather than the one that you think you need.
-Sheds need treating on a yearly basis with some sort of waterproofing paint or stain and the modern ranges come in bright colours so your garden building can become a feature of your landscaping and not just something tucked away in the corner.
-If you are thinking of purchasing a second hand shed try and get one that is already constructed; yes you have the hassle of dismantling it yourself but you know then how each piece fits together.
+Sheds need treating every year with some sort of waterproofing paint or stain and the modern ranges come in bright colors so your garden building can become a feature of your landscaping and not just something tucked away in the corner.
+If you are thinking of purchasing a second hand shed to try and get one that is already constructed; yes you have the hassle of dismantling it yourself but you know then how each piece fits together.
 A shed that has already been taken apart can warp and no matter how hard you try you will not get it to fit back together successfully.

 This piece was written by Jaye Staddon an experienced freelance writer and keen gardener who used http://www.pod-space.co.uk/ for inspiration and guidance on garden buildings.

 - Garden / Landscaping / Patio — 260

 - Real Estate / Finance — 191

 - Plumbing / Basements — 116

 - Floors / Tile / Hardwood — 114